chargebyte/chargebyte-docs/docs/source/hardware.rst

    Wiring Overview Diagram for Charge Control V

-This wiring diagram shows an overview of all components which are required at minimum to build a dual-gun DC charging station:
+This wiring diagram shows an overview of all components required, at a minimum, to build a dual-gun DC charging station:

-* A PSU as 24V DC supply for the Charge Control V
+* A PSU as a 24 V DC supply for the Charge Control V
 * Controllable power modules (rectifiers) for converting AC grid power into DC power to the EV.
-  In this example, this power modules are connected via CAN to the Charge Control V which is a typical interface type for such devices.
+  In this example, these power modules are connected via CAN to the Charge Control V, which is a typical interface type for such devices.
 * DC power meters for measuring the transferred energy.
-In this example, these electricity meter are connected via RS-485 bus and it is assumed that the meter supports the Modbus protocol.
+In this example, these electricity meters are connected via RS-485 bus and it is assumed that the meter supports the Modbus protocol.
-  However, there exists also meters which use Ethernet and other protocols.
+  However, there are also meters that use Ethernet and other protocols.
 * Insulation monitoring devices (IMDs).
-In the drawing, only the safety related connection is shown, that means that the output pin of the IMD (which switches on insulation faults) is wired to dedicated input pins of the Charge Control V. The state of these input pins is observed by the onboard safety controllers of the Charge Control V which ensures a safe state of the whole system in case of emergencies.
+In the drawing, only the safety-related connection is shown, that means that the output pin of the IMD (which switches on insulation faults) is wired to dedicated input pins of the Charge Control V. The state of these input pins is observed by the onboard safety controllers of the Charge Control V, which ensure a safe state of the whole system in case of emergencies.
 * The high-voltage DC contactors for DC plus and minus rails.